mizzy/serverspec/README.md

 ----
 ## Multi OS support

-Serverspec is supporting Red Hat (and its clone) and Debian (and its clone) now.
+Serverspec is supporting Red Hat based OS and Debian based OS now.

 If your target host's OS is Debian, you can write the spec like this.